ceramicnetwork/js-did/packages/dids/README.md

 ## Security Considerations

+### Usage in anchored event streams or log based data structures

-Ceramic allows for keys attached to DIDs to continue making updates to streams after revocation for a certain grace period.
+There is an option to allow keys attached to DIDs to continue making updates to streams after revocation for a certain grace period.
 This is done to avoid incorrectly rejecting valid signatures as being performed with a revoked key when in fact the key was valid at the time of the signature.
-This can happen due to the implementation details of how Ceramic determines when a DID issues a signature as well as how Ceramic determines when an authentication key for a DID is revoked.
-Since we cannot trust the system clock time on the client's machine when performing a signature or key revocation, Ceramic periodically "anchors" updates on a blockchain to get a timestamp before which we know the write must have happened.
+This can happen due to the implementation details of how a protocol determines when a DID issues a signature as well as how a protocol determines when an authentication key for a DID is revoked.
+Since we cannot trust the system clock time on the client's machine when performing a signature or key revocation, periodic "anchor" updates are made on a blockchain to get a timestamp before which we know the write must have happened.
 Consider the following scenario:

 1. Commit for an update is made to Node A
 2. Node B's key revocation commit is anchored before node A's update